-Today’s economy, innovation of technology and the new generation of employees are forcing HR departments to develop new ways of working with other skills and specialism.
+Today’s economy, innovation of technology and the new generation of employees are forcing HR departments to think about the future of HR.
+It is time to develop new ways of working with other skills and specialism.
 Complaints about HR Managers focusing too much on the administrative part and lack strategic vision are not new.
-However, HR is in the loop when companies are facing labor related issues, like reorganisation, recruitment or problems with employees.
+However, HR is in the loop when companies are facing labour related issues, like reorganisation, recruitment or problems with employees.
 The visibility of the HR department is key in showing insights on customer satisfaction, continuous improvement initiatives leading to more business results, reducing costs and getting profit.

 The new generation entering the workforce will have characteristics requiring innovative and vibrant leadership.
 Attracting, motivating and retaining talent has always been difficult, but doing so the new generation work characteristics, poses new challenges: salary and title are not as important to them as they are to previous generations.

 The new generation wants to be fulfilled by making a meaningful impact.
 They would like to work in an organisation that invests in development and the current 9 to 5 approach of is not that much inspiring.
 HR should take the lead and make the business aware that they have to change their environment to attract the new generation.

 A lot of organisations are still thinking of competition too much, and engage with their employees in the ways of tenure and hierarchical processes.
 They need to see that this “old” way of thinking is no longer sufficient.